poezio/poezio/doc/source/install.rst

 Stable version
 ~~~~~~~~~~~~~~

-`Stable version`_ packages are available. the ``python3-devel`` package or similar
+`Stable version`_ packages are available in standalone (included dependencies)
-is required.

-If you take the standalone package with all the deps, you only need to run ``make``
-to have a working poezio install.

-If you don’t, please scroll down to the dependencies.
+and poezio-only packages (both with prebuilt html doc for convenience).

 Development version